-The module employs a Deterministic Random Bit Generator (DRBG) based on [SP800-90A] for the creation of key components of asymmetric keys.
+The module employs a Deterministic Random Bit Generator (DRBG) based on [SP800-90A] for the creation of key components of asymmetric keys and server and client random numbers for the TLS protocol.
 In addition, the module provides a Random Number Generation service to calling applications.

-The DRBG supports the Hash\DRBG, HMAC\DRBG and CTR\DRBG mechanisms.
-The DRBG is initialized during module initialization; the module loads by default the DRBG using the CTR\DRBG mechanism with AES-256, with derivation function without prediction resistance.
+The DRBG supports the Hash_DRBG, HMAC_DRBG and CTR_DRBG mechanisms.
+The DRBG is initialized during module initialization; the module loads by default the DRBG using the CTR_DRBG mechanism with AES-256, with derivation function without prediction resistance.
 A different DRBG mechanism can be chosen through an API function call.